niallpcarroll/walking-galway-history/README.md

 ## Credits

 ### **Content References**
-+ The code for the nav bar (with dropdown menu) and the footer is adapted from the Love Running project (link to Github repository: https://github.com/niallpcarroll/love-running-project.git).
++ The code for the nav bar (along with its responsive CSS styling) and the footer is adapted from the Love Running project (link to Github repository: https://github.com/niallpcarroll/love-running-project.git).

++ [Code Institute](https://codeinstitute.net/ie/) for general HTML and CSS learning material.

 + The code for the hero image below the nav bar is adapted from the tutorial at W3Schools (https://www.w3schools.com/howto/howto_css_hero_image.asp).